CHURCH BAY

 “SIX O’CLOCK WAVES?!”
 What on Earth is he on about?

 WARNING!!
-Watch out for the large Stena HSS catamaran ferry in particular.
+Watch out for the very large ferries in particular.

-It pushes an enormous amount of sea before itself that continues on its merry way when the HSS reduces speed.
+They push an enormous amount of sea before itself that continues on its merry way when the ferries have reduced speed.
+Instructions have been given to the captains of the Holyhead ferries to slow down in advance of Holy Island.

 You’ll find plenty of Stena Ferry warning signs on beaches to the south about these dangerous waves.